 2. Visit the Hoa Lo Prison

-The Hoa Lo Prison is another historical sight worth visiting during your time in Hanoi.
+The Hoa Lo Prison is another historical sight worth visiting if you are trying to find things to do in Hanoi.
 This prison was first built during the French occupation in Vietnam and then later used for American prisoners during the Vietnam War.
 Over the years, it gained the nickname “Hanoi Hilton”, named by the American POWs held there.
 Although there isn’t much to see at this prison now, it held a very relevant role during the war so it offers a unique perspective and feeling in comparison to a museum.
 An interesting fact is that US Senator John McCain was held at this prison for sometime when he was an American POW during the war.

 3. Eat Lunch at Cha Ca La Vong